ricardofviana/trip_packer/frontend/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/e66175b0-9eb1-419d-8a29-e977164fa3f5) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my project?

 Yes, you can!